 Most adult patients will have had a certain degree of previous dental work done (crowns, veneers, bridges, implants etc) or might even have spaces where teeth have been been extracted in the past.

-Adult cases therefore tend to be more complex in nature and usually require an interdisciplinary approach with other specialities of the dental team where good diagnosis and thorough treatment planning are essential.
+Adult cases, therefore, tend to be more complex in nature and usually require an interdisciplinary approach with other specialties of the dental team where good diagnosis and thorough treatment planning are essential.
 Sometimes patients will require orthodontic treatment prior to implant placement or complex and extensive restorative work.

-In Masters Orthodontics Chester we specialised in adult Orthodontics.
+At Masters Orthodontics Chester we specialise in adult Orthodontics.